TristanAntonsen/marching-squares/README.md

 # marching-squares

 An implementation of Marching Squares.
 Marching Squares is an algorithm that extracts edges from a function/field or 2D grid of values.
 This algorithm is useful whenever edge or boundary data is needed (toolpaths, for example).

-The basic steps are as follows.
+Marching Squares is a 2D version of "Marching Cubes", which is common in extracting surfaces as triangle meshes from 3D functions or fields and discrete 3D data such as MRI and CT scans.

+---

+### Basic Steps

 For each square in a 2D grid:
 1. Sample the data/field at each corner point